atenni/Principles/Life/L01 Embrace Reality and Deal With It.md

 ## Own your outcomes

-## Look at the machine from the highter level
+## Look at the machine from the higher level

 * Think of yourself as a machine operating within a machine and know that you have the ability to alter your machines to produce better outcomes.
 * By comparing your outcomes with your goals, you can determine how to modify your machine.